Deploy code changes to the Cloud

 Approve and merge pull requests

-1. In your Sitefinity Cloud project Management Portal, navigate to Repos » Pull requests and click the Active tab.
+1. In your Sitefinity Cloud Management Portal, navigate to Repos » Pull requests and click the Active tab.

 2. Click the name of desired pull request from the list.